CharReek/project2/README.md

  * Next Button

  ### Feautures left to impliment
-  * Score Area
+  * Progress Bar
   One feautre i would like to impliment is a score area, where users can see how many questions that they got right.
 I would also like to ensure that it stores this so they can retry the quiz to beat any previous scores.
   * More Questions
-  i would also liek to add more questiosn to the quiz and set a question limit to 10 so that every time you play the quiz you get a different selection of questions. therefore testing the users knowledge on fashion and entising them in to try again.
+  I would also like to add more questiosn to the quiz and set a question limit to 10 so that every time you play the quiz you get a different selection of questions. therefore testing the users knowledge on fashion and entising them in to try again.

   # Testing
 I tested this page mutiple times to ensure that every button that was clicked returned the correct colour on each question depending on what the user clicks.
 I did this by noting down what options i chose each time to ensure that I checked all of the different answer options.
+I made sure that the score function increased when i needed to and decreaed at the correct times.

   ## Validator Testing
   * HTML